 A Template Fragment is created through the same process as a normal, full-document template.
 Each Template Fragment can have its own document options applied, such as filtering and sorting.

-You can also use, copy and edit a number of system-provided Template Fragments, which you can access from the Document Generation > System Templates > Fragments folder in the Resources window.
+You can also use, copy and edit a number of system-provided Template Fragments, which you can access from the Document Publishing > System Templates > Fragments folder in the 'Resources' tab of the Browser window.

 Template Fragments - Process Overview